 The wireless remote control can be used to lock and unlock the vehicle from outside the vehicle.

-- Locks all doors - Unlocks all doors
+- Locks all doors

+- 2 Sounds an alarm (press and hold)

+- 3 Unlocks doors

 Pressing the button unlocks the driver's door.
 Pressing the button again within 3 seconds unlocks the other doors.